TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/UsingServices/Index.rst

 .. include:: ../Includes.txt

+.. _using-services:

 Using services
 --------------

-There are different ways to use services, which are described below.
-But first a word about precedence.
+This chapter describes the different ways in which services can be used.
+It also explains the most important notion about
+services: precedence.

 .. toctree::
    :maxdepth: 5